Doppelkeks/TooltipGenerator/README.md

 ## Attribution

-This is a customized version of the following github project (by Akram El Hadri [https://github.com/ehakram]): https://github.com/ehakram/CommentToTooltip
+This is a customized version of the following github project (by [Akram El Hadri](https://github.com/ehakram)): [CommentToTooltip](https://github.com/ehakram/CommentToTooltip)